sk-inthiyaz/ai-code-explainer/README.md

-# AI Code Explainer
+# Coding Hub

-A web application that allows users to input code snippets and receive AI-generated explanations in real-time.
+An AI-powered coding assistant platform that helps users with code explanations, problem-solving, debugging, and best practices.
 Built with React for the frontend and Node.js/Express for the backend API.

 ---